 The Granite City is Scotland’s third largest and presumably the one with the most churches turned into “dens of sin”.
 As such it was an astonishing place to visit.

 In recent years Aberdeen has prospered as the oil capital of Scotland.
 Its Norwegian counterpart across the North Sea, Stavanger, is my home town.
 I was not looking for traces of that industry here.
 Instead I concentrated on walking the long Union Street to the harbour area.
 Then I criss-crossed the side streets.
 It was a pleasant town.

-I was struck by the number of churches as I walked the streets, the Scots must have had strong religious sentiments in the old days.
+I was struck by the number of churches as I walked the streets.
+The Scots must have had strong religious sentiments in the old days.
 Not any more: Aberdeen has become the least religious city in Scotland.
 What is now the case reveals itself at night.
 Several churches have been decommissioned as religious objects, and turned into bars and nightclubs.
 I had never seen anything like it.

 In one such establishment the DJ held a commanding position up on the old pulpit.
 The central nave was turned into a long bar.
 The side chapels now held seats where yellow buckets filled with beer bottles were being passed from visitor to visitor.
 This is a huge contrast to the good old pouches used to collect donations to the church.
 Indeed, a minister once returning to perform his old practice was thrown out of a bar, according to this newspaper article.

-The nightclub in another of these former places of worship had a crowded dance floor, thumping techno music, smoke machines, and drunken guests raving in the sacristy and other side-rooms.
+The nightclub in another of these former places of worship had a crowded dance floor, thumping techno music, and smoke machines.
+Drunken guests would rave in the sacristy and other side-rooms.

 I was astounded and concluded that such a practice would not be possible in Norway, at least for years to come.
 If ever.
 On the other hand I did realise the potential benefits of it.
 These magnificent buildings are filled with life, joy and activity instead of being left to decay and possibly demolished at a later stage.